hexdump0815/sonaremin/README.md

 - it is possible to run vcvrack in sonaremin at 32khz smapling rate and to run jackd on the sonaremin at 44.1khz - in this case resampling is done inside of vcvrack which will cost about 10% of extra cpu usage, but might get relevant when using the sonaremin with the jackd network functionality and other gear, which does not support 32khz - this mode is the default now in v1.0.0
 - how to use jackd network functionality to communicate with other devices over network: coming later
 - how to use multiple sonaremins in parallel: coming later
-- it should be possible to run the arm 32bit and 64bit versions of reaper on the sonaremin (with vcvrack, padthv1 and synthv1 startup disabled) to get a little daw :)
+- it should be possible to run the arm 32bit and 64bit versions of reaper on the sonaremin (with vcvrack startup disabled) to get a little daw :)

 # possible future plans and ideas